 02 of 05

-Pet food packing is designed to prevent contamination, but some types are more susceptible to problems than others.
-Permeable packing means the food can be exposed to moisture and even let insects and other pests get in.
-This is more likely as time passes and the “best by” date goes by.
+Pet food packaging is designed to prevent contamination, but some types are more susceptible to problems than others.
+Permeable packaging could expose food to moisture or insects and other pests, and the risk of this happening increases as time goes by—especially in biodegradable packaging.

 03 of 05

 You'll find fat in pet food because it's essential for dogs and cats, but it can get rancid over time, even in dry food.
 Of course, you can't judge a food's quality by smell alone—many pet foods, especially wet cat foods, smell fairly pungent.

 However, if you're used to a particular brand or type of food, you'll notice the product smells slightly off, especially if you're looking for it because the item has passed its "expiration" date.
 Canned food isn't... likely to spoil past the "Best By" date, but its shelf life is technically only a year from production time.

 Preservatives are supposed to help keep dog and cat food fresh, yet the preservatives themselves can degrade over time.
 That means they lose their ability to prevent spoilage, mold growth, and microbial growth.